 Adult Day Treatment (DT), available at our St. Cloud and Buffalo sites, serves adults with a primary diagnosis of serious or serious and persistent mental illness.
-Recipients may also have co-occurring chemical use diagnoses and/or brain injury.
+Recipients may also have co-occurring chemical use diagnoses and/or brain injuries.
 Treatment is provided by a multi-disciplinary team of mental health professionals and practitioners under the guidance of a qualified clinical supervisor.
-The goals of Day Treatment are to reduce or relieve the effects of mental illness and provide training to enable recipients to live in the community with improved functioning at work and at school as well as in social relationships.
+The goals of Day Treatment are to reduce or relieve the effects of mental illness and provide training to enable recipients to live in the community with improved functioning at work, school and in social relationships.
 Day Treatment uses therapeutic interventions which include:

 Weekend Windup (WWU)

-WWU is a social recreational program hosted by the St. Cloud Adult Day Treatment Program which provides fun opportunities to build and practice social skills both on-site and in the community.
-WWU is intended for current or past DT individuals or who have a CMMHC provider who refers them.
+WWU is a social recreational program hosted by the St. Cloud Adult Day Treatment Program which provides fun opportunities to build and practice social skills on-site and in the community.
+WWU is intended for current or past DT clients or clients referred by a CMMHC provider.